ms/buildtogether.tech/ip/index.md

     permission, which we can give under whatever terms we want.
 (We use the CC-BY-NC license for this work.)

--   <span i="Creative Commons!ND clause">no derivative works (no derivative
+-   <span i="Creative Commons!no derivative works">ND (no derivative works)</span>
-    works)</span> prevents people from creating modified versions of our work.
+    prevents people from creating modified versions of our work.
     Unfortunately, this also inhibits translation and reformatting.

 -   <span i="Creative Commons!share-alike">SA (share-alike)</span> requires people